MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 -   By default, a secondary site installs a **management point** and a **distribution point**.

--   Ensure the secondary site server meets the prerequisites for these site system roles.
+-   Ensure that the secondary site server meets the prerequisites for these site system roles.

 ###  <a name="bkmk_2012dbpreq"></a> Database server
-**Remote registry service:**
+**Remote Registry service:**

--   During installation of the Configuration Manager site, the remote registry service must be enabled on the computer that will host the site database.
+-   During installation of the Configuration Manager site, you must enable the Remote Registry service on the computer that will host the site database.

- **SQL Server**
+**SQL Server:**

 -   Before you install a central administration site or primary site, you must install a supported version of SQL Server to host the site database.

 -   Before you install a secondary site, you can install a supported version of SQL Server.

--   If you choose to have Configuration Manager install SQL Server Express as part of the secondary site installation, ensure the computer meets the requirements to run SQL Server Express.
+-   If you choose to have Configuration Manager install SQL Server Express as part of the secondary site installation, ensure that the computer meets the requirements to run SQL Server Express.

 ###  <a name="bkmk_2012smsprovpreq"></a> SMS Provider server
 **Windows ADK:**

 -   The computer where you install an instance of the SMS Provider must have the required version of the Windows ADK that the version of Configuration Manager you are installing or upgrading to requires.

-    -   The 1511 version of Configuration Manager requires the Win10 RTM (10.0.10240) version of the Windows ADK.
+    -   The 1511 version of Configuration Manager requires the Windows 10 RTM (10.0.10240) version of the Windows ADK.

 -   For more information about this requirement, see Operating System Deployment.

 ###  <a name="bkmk_2012acwspreq"></a> Application Catalog website point
-**Windows Server Roles and Features:**
+**Windows Server roles and features:**

 -   .NET Framework 3.5 SP1 (or later)